Banani-Rath/azure-devops-server-docs-pr/docs/command-line/tfsdeleteproject-cmd.md

 ## Remarks

-When you create a project, Team Foundation Server creates data objects on the server that hosts Team Foundation Server, and may create data objects on the server that hosts SharePoint Products, and the server that hosts SQL Server Reporting Services.
+When you create a project, Azure DevOps Server creates data objects on the server that hosts Azure DevOps Server, and may create data objects on the server that hosts SharePoint Products, and the server that hosts SQL Server Reporting Services.
 When you remove a project, the reports are automatically removed from SQL Server Reporting Services.

 When you remove a project, you can choose whether or not to remove the objects that were created to support the SharePoint site.
-However, an error can prevent Team Foundation Server from creating or deleting all the objects.
+However, an error can prevent Azure DevOps Server from creating or deleting all the objects.
 To troubleshoot these problems, the following sections provide background information, links to other resources, and specific steps that help you determine the cause of the problem, fix the problem, and when necessary delete data objects that remain after running TFSDeleteProject.

-## TFSDeleteProject Process
+## TFSDeleteProject process

 When you use the TFSDeleteProject command-line tool, it first deletes project data and then project Web sites.

-### Phase 1: TFSDeleteProject Deletes Project Data
+### Phase 1: TFSDeleteProject deletes project data

 In the first phase, TFSDeleteProject automatically performs the following steps to remove project data:

-0. TFSDeleteProject creates an inventory of all the components that are candidates for deletion.
+1. TFSDeleteProject creates an inventory of all the components that are candidates for deletion.
    This includes components that integrate with Test Manager, Team Foundation Build, and Team Foundation version control.

 1. TFSDeleteProject deletes the component that displays the project node in Team Explorer.